 Because I wasn’t afraid to share free home staging tips on my website, Michiana House and Home Magazine contacted me and ran my top 10 home staging tips in their August issue!

 5. Have a strong Internet presence that positions you as an expert.

 Reporters work on tight deadlines.
 The easier it is for you to be found, the easier it is to get media coverage.

-Other than my very first press release to the local community paper, all my other media coverage has come from them seeking me out, rather than the other way around!
+Other than my very first press release to the local community paper, all my other media coverage has come from them seeking me out.
+I have not chased media attention at all!

 My absolute best day was when I spoke to The Wall Street Journal in the morning for a front page feature in their Home Section on insider secrets that I use to stage my own homes to sell.

 I was just walking in the door after picking up my child from school that afternoon and ran for the ringing phone to hear, “Hi, this is Les Christie from CNN, I’d like to interview you for a story.”